How to Aim a Shotgun Correctly

 Credit: Envato Elements/ _Vailery

-When aiming, keep your gun straight while pointing in the direction of the target.
-If you are shooting trap, sporting clays, or moving targets, this will be a little more difficult, but with practice, your eyes will be able to track the target and fire a precise shot.
+When you're aiming, keep your gun straight while pointing in the direction of the target.
+If you're shooting trap, sporting clays, or other moving targets, this may be a bit challenging at first, but with practice, your eyes will get better at following the target and hitting it accurately.
 You can also ask a skilled shooting instructor to help you with your aim.

 6) Try Point Shooting